 The District recognizes that every family has different needs and there is a lot of information out there regarding COVID-19.
 MRH is implementing safety procedures in accordance with current health department guidelines to ensure that our staff and students are safe.
 If at any time the guidelines are relaxed or tightened based on the data, then MRH Schools will adjust to those changes.
-If your family has a low risk tolerance for COVID-19 exposure and your child does not return to school on campus at all during Semester 2, you should enroll in the virtual MOCAP course offerings.
+If your family has a low risk tolerance for COVID-19 exposure and your child will not return to school on campus, you should enroll in the virtual MOCAP course offerings.
 The virtual MOCAP courses will be 100% online for the entire semester.

-What happens if my child is quarantined for 10 days?
+What happens if my child is quarantined?
 How will they make up their school work?

-Students who are in quarantine will be allowed to participate in MRH classes through virtual chat for the period of their quarantine per homebound instruction guidelines.
+Students who are in guarantine will be allowed to participate in MRH classes through virtual synchronous learning for the period of their guarantine per homebound instruction guidelines.